Decays of Higgs Bosons in the Standard Model and Beyond: Standard Model and Beyond

 with the normalized dimensionless couplings simply given by

 And the cubic and quartic couplings are given by the self-interaction term of the scalar potential:

-where the normalized cubic and quartic couplings of the three Higgs mass eigenstates are \footnote{Here, the indices $\alpha$, $\beta$, $\gamma$, and $\delta$ count the Higgs weak eigenstates of $\phi$, $s^\prime$, and $a^\prime$ and inequalities between them imply that the cubic and quartic terms in the Higgs potential are ordered in the weak eigenstates.}
+where the normalized cubic and quartic couplings of the three Higgs mass eigenstates are \footnote{Here, the indices $\alpha$, $\beta$, $\gamma$, and $\delta$ count the Higgs weak eigenstates of $\phi$, $s^\prime$, and $a^\prime$ and the inequalities among them imply that the cubic and quartic terms in the Higgs potential are ordered in the weak eigenstates.}

 with $i,j,k,l=1,2,3$, the cubic weak-eigenstate couplings

 and the quartic weak-eigenstate couplings

 In Eq.~(\ref{eq:cxsmself}), the expressions within the curly brackets $\{ \cdots \}$ need to be symmetrized with respect to the indices $i,j,k,l$ and divided by the corresponding symmetry factors in cases where two or more indices are the same.
 For example, $\left\{ O_{\alpha i} O_{\beta j} O_{\gamma k} \right\}$ can explicitly be evaluated as follows: